r-gould/r-gould.github.io/_posts/2023-12-30-credit-assignment.markdown

 #### Tree search methods

-We now discuss the approach of an agent using \emph{tree search} methods, guided by learned predictive models of the environment, in order to choose actions effectively.
+We now discuss the approach of an agent using _tree search_ methods, guided by learned predictive models of the environment, in order to choose actions effectively.
 For simplicity assume a discrete finite action space of $$A$$ actions.

 At time $$t$$ the agent has observed $$o_{0:t}$$, say with parameter $$\theta$$ parameterizing the predictive distributions